iam-thanwa-io/hello-go/README.md

 # hello-go

-A guide for beginner goer
+A guide for beginner goer!